 - STUDENT HEALTH

-Lists of school supplies needed for the 2018-2019 school year are noted below.
-Grades not listed will be added later in the summer.
+School supplies required for the 2018-2019 school year are noted below.

 - Middle School - Grades 6-8

-- Upper School - Grades 9-12: Teachers will provide students with required supplies on the first day of school.
+- Upper School - Grades 9-12: Teachers will provide students with a list of required supplies on the first day of school.